WebAssembly/spec/md-proto/WebAssembly.md

 single linear pass as follows:

 The following data structures are created:
- - A *type stack*, with entries each containing a [validation type], for tracking the sequence of values that will be on the value stack at execution time.
+ - A *type stack*, with entries each containing a [type], for tracking the sequence of values that will be on the value stack at execution time.
  - A *control-flow stack*, with entries each containing
     - A *limit* integer value, which is an index into the type stack indicating the boundary between values pushed before the current region and values pushed inside the current region.
-    - A [validation type](#validation-type), which is used to check that all exits from the current region leave the same number and types of elements on the type stack.
+    - An optional [type] sequence, which is used to check that all exits from the current region leave the same sequence of types on the type stack.

 The following invariants are required to be preserved:
  - Whenever an element of either stack is to be popped, that stack is required to be non-empty.
  - Whenever an element of either stack is to be accessed by index, the index is required to be within the bounds of that stack.
- - When a [validation type] is to be popped from the type stack, the length of the type stack is required to be greater than the control-flow stack top's limit value.
+ - When a [type] is to be popped from the type stack, the length of the type stack is required to be greater than the control-flow stack top's limit value.

 The type stack begins empty.
-The control-flow stack begins with one entry, with the [validation type] being the return type of the function, if it has one, or `void` otherwise, and with the limit value being zero.
+The control-flow stack begins with one entry, with the [type] sequence consisting of the return types of the function, and with the limit value being zero.

 If the function's instruction sequence is empty, or if the last instruction in the sequence isn't an [`end`](#end), validation fails.